Child poverty in New Zealand: Absolute

 Material hardship refers to children who live in households where their caregivers cannot afford items that are considered essential.
 In 2007 and 2008 the deprivation rate among children was 18%, while it was 3% for those over 65 and 13% for the overall population.
 This is measured by calculating the proportion of households that lack three or more essential items out of a list of nine.
 The New Zealand Ministry of Social Development has created its own index to measure poverty based on material hardships: DEP-17, an index utilising 17 items that are considered essential for children.
 A score of 7+ is indicative of material hardship and a score of 9+ shows severe material hardship.
 The ministry collected data from 2008 to 2016.
 The highest rates of material hardship was seen in 2011 with households containing children aged 0–17 lacked 7+ items an average of 20% of the time and roughly 9% lacked 9+ items.
 These numbers steadily declined into 2016 where 12% of households lacked 7+ items and 6% lacked 9+ items.

 Demographic considerations

 Studies have shown the Māori and Pasifika (other Pacific groups) consistently rank higher when considering impoverishment compared to other European ethnicities.
 There is also a consistent finding that poverty rates for younger children were higher than those aged 12–17.
-From 2007-2014 income poverty rates remained the highest in households that had multiple children. in 2014 household with three or more children made up 45% of impoverished children.
+From 2007 to 2014, income poverty rates remained the highest in households that had multiple children. in 2014 household with three or more children made up 45% of impoverished children.